Ten times yesterday. Eleven the day before. And it starts again today.

 After every session, the companion extracts each new insight and presents it to you for review.
 You approve, edit, or skip every item before anything is saved.
 Nothing enters the knowledge base without your say-so.
 Real conversations between the companion and your loved one are never recorded for training.

-No. Real calls between the companion and your loved one are never used to train your voice clone or your knowledge base.
+No. Real calls between the companion and your loved one are never used to train your voice presence or your knowledge base.
 Your loved one's voice is never recorded, stored, or used.
 Ever.
-The only audio used to build your voice clone is your own voice from the short interview sessions you complete with our setup specialist Sarah.
+The only audio used to build your voice presence is your own voice from the short interview sessions you complete with our setup specialist Sarah.

 KindredMind is built on a stack of purpose-selected technology, each component chosen for what it does best in a dementia care context.